friedersinger/Pokedex/README.md

 # Pokemon Project

-This is a simple web page that displays information about different Pokemon species.
+This is a web page that displays information about different Pokemon species.
 The data for this project is sourced from the PokeAPI.

 ## Usage